 - you only get Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit

-- you get benefits or a State Pension but live in Switzerland or a European Economic Area (EEA) country - see GOV.UK for a list of countries
+- you get benefits or a State Pension but live in a European Economic Area (EEA) country or Switzerland

 Whatever your age or ability, being active is important for physical and mental wellbeing and can be a great way to meet new people.
 Why not make a New Year’s resolution to work towards the recommended 150 minutes of exercise each week?